Code-JL/Supplement-Tracker/README.md

    - Tags: Comma-separated tags (e.g., "vitamin, mineral")
    - Link: URL to the product (optional)
    - Daily Dose: Number of doses taken per day
+   - Auto-decrement: Toggle whether the supplement count should automatically decrease daily (checked by default)

+### Editing a Supplement

+You can edit a supplement in multiple ways:
+1. Right-click on a supplement and select "Edit" from the context menu
+2. Select a supplement and press Enter
+3. Double-click on a supplement

+The edit dialog allows you to modify all supplement properties, including the auto-decrement setting.

+### Using Keyboard Shortcuts

+The application supports several keyboard shortcuts for common actions:
+- **Ctrl+S**: Save the current file
+- **Enter**: Edit the selected supplement
+- **Delete**: Remove the selected supplement
+- **Ctrl+A**: Select all supplements
+- **Escape**: Clear selection

 ### Using the Cost Calculator